 Breakfast: Warner Coffee and Johnny Donuts

-For me, I am a huge fan of Warner Coffee, which was started by the guy who created Peet’s Coffee.
-It even has the original coffee roaster used to start Peet’s at it.
+I am a huge fan of Warner Coffee, which was started by the guy who created Peet’s Coffee.
+It even has the original coffee roaster used to start Peet’s.
 I would recommend grabbing a coffee here and heading to Johnny’s Donuts, but you can elect to get coffee at Johnny’s Donuts as well.

 Johnny’s Donuts is located right in the downtown area of San Rafael, less than 5 minutes from the mission.
-Johnny’s Donuts has the best donuts I tried on the entire drive.
-The store itself is big and inviting with lots of communal tables and nice clean white decor.
-I haven’t had a donut here I didn’t like, but the standouts for me are the lime poppyseed or any of the old-fashioned donuts.
+Johnny’s Donuts has the best donuts I had on the entire drive.
+The store is big and inviting with lots of communal tables and beautiful clean white decor.
+I haven’t had a donut here I didn’t like, but the standouts are the lime poppyseed or any of the old-fashioned donuts.

 Mission San Rafael